-- an effective child protection policy which: - o reflects a whole school approach to peer on peer abuse - o reflects reporting systems - o should describe procedures which are in accordance with government guidance - refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; - includes policies as reflected elsewhere in Part two of this guidance, such as online safety and special educational needs and disabilities - o where appropriate, reflects serious violence - should be reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt; - o is available publicly either via the school or college website or by other means. - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include: acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions.
+an effective child protection policy which:

+- o reflects a whole school approach to child on child abuse - o reflects reporting systems - o describes procedures which are in accordance with government guidance - refers to locally agreed multi-agency safeguarding arrangements put in place by the safeguarding partners; - includes policies as reflected elsewhere in Part two of (KCSIE 2023), such as online safety and special educational needs and disabilities (SEND) - should be reviewed annually (as a minimum) and updated if needed, so that it is kept up to date with safeguarding issues as they emerge and evolve, including lessons learnt; - is available publicly either via the school or college website or by other means. - a behaviour policy, which includes measures to prevent bullying (including cyberbullying, prejudice-based and discriminatory bullying) - a staff behaviour policy (sometimes called the code of conduct) which should, amongst other things, include: low level concerns, allegations around staff and whistleblowing, acceptable use of technologies (including the use of mobile devices), staff/pupil relationships and communications including the use of social media. - appropriate safeguarding arrangements in place to respond to children who go missing from education, particularly on repeat occasions and/or for prolonged periods